 We engage with our shareholders through accurate and consistent public reporting, as well as open dialogue about our strategy, performance and business activities.
-We provide ongoing information to our shareholders in our annual report, management information circular, annual information form, quarterly reports, news releases, sustainability report, website, corporate presentation, earnings calls, annual investor day and at industry news releases, sustainability report, website, corporate held virtually. presentation, earnings calls, annual investor day and at industry conferences and other meetings.
+We provide ongoing information to our shareholders in our annual report, management information circular, annual information form, quarterly reports, news releases, sustainability report, website, corporate presentation, earnings calls, annual investor day and at industry conferences and other meetings.
 We host earnings calls every quarter that are open to all, with a live webcast and question and answer period.
 Our annual meeting is webcast live (this year's meeting is virtual-only), and all shareholders and duly appointed proxyholders have an equal opportunity to participate.
 Guests will have an opportunity to ask questions during the live question and answer session following the meeting.